protos50/proyecto-CV/README.md

 # proyecto-CV
-Design a Curriculum VItae using HTML, CSS and JS
+Curriculum Vitae desing using HTML, CSS and JS